ess-dive-community/essdive-sample-id-metadata/README.md

-# ESS-DIVE Sample ID and Metadata Reporting Format:
+# ESS-DIVE Sample ID and Metadata Reporting Format (IGSN-ESS)
-## IGSN for Environmental Systems Science (IGSN-ESS)

 ESS-DIVE recommends registering samples for [Global Sample Numbers (IGSNs)](https://www.igsn.org/) through the [System for Earth Sample Registration (SESAR)](https://www.geosamples.org/).
 IGSNs are associated with standardized metadata to characterize a variety of different samples and their collection details.
 These sample identifiers facilitate sample discovery, tracking, and reuse; they are especially useful when sample data is shared with collaborators, sent to different labs or user facilities for analyses, or distributed in different data files, datasets, and/or publications.